mhingan/Homeworks/README.md

 4. Implement your solution in the `Main.java` file or other relevant files.
 5. Test your code locally and ensure it meets the specified requirements.

-Feel free to explore other students' solutions, compare approaches, and learn from each other.
-Remember that the purpose of this repository is to foster collaboration and continuous improvement.

 ## Additional Notes